mwnickerson/certighost-bof/README.md

 # Certighost BOF

+*This BOF was researched, developed, and tested using a Large Language Model and Hermes Agent*

 This repository contains a minimal Windows x64 Beacon Object File for the enrollment-only portion of the Certighost / CVE-2026-54121 lab chain.
 The BOF submits a caller-supplied in-memory PKCS#10 request through `ICertRequest::Submit` with `CR_IN_BINARY | CR_IN_PKCS10 | CR_IN_RPC`, then returns the disposition, request ID, and issued certificate bytes as base64 text over Beacon output.

 Run: `certighost-bof-20260727T143312Z`